Association rules identify conditions (antecedents) under which a specific feature (consequent) is present very often.

 Value

-An S3 object, which is an instance of associations
+An S3 object, which is an instance of associations and nugget

 classes, and which is a tibble with found patterns and computed quality measures.